itspragyangit/itspragyangit/README.md

 Here are some ideas to get you started:

 -->
-॰ 🔭 I’m currently working on Different sort of Python Problems
+॰ 🔭 I’m currently working on [Genetic Code](https://github.com/itspragyangit/Genetic-code-Python)

 ॰ 🌱 I’m currently learning Python Programming Language